 Note: The fact that the cursor doesn't move in the output field unless notified to is a problem for users reading the output with the NVDA flat review mode (probably with the Jaws cursor as well).
 The cursor should be controlled via the settings.

-#4 Updated by Vincent Le Goff over 2 years ago
+#4 Updated by Vincent Le Goff almost 3 years ago

 - Status changed from In Progress to Closed